How Long Does It Take to Learn English

 • Can understand the main ideas of complex text on specific and abstract topics, including technical discussions in his/her field of specialization.

-• Can interact with a degree of fluency and spontaneity making regular interaction with native speakers quite possible without strain for either party.
+• Can interact with a degree of fluency and spontaneity making regular interaction with native English speakers quite possible without strain for either party.

 • Can produce clear, detailed text on a wide range of subjects and explain a point of view on a topical issue giving the advantages and disadvantages of various options.